fromage-fraser/dd4/README.md

 -   I used [tinyfugue](http://tinyfugue.sourceforge.net/) as a game client.

 -   The server seems to crash hard if directories it expects to exist do not.
 E.g. subdirectories of `/server/player`.

--   It would be better to have the server write to persistent log files automatically.